RezaNaser82/TimeLineSchedule/README.md

 for create a database you should add a migration in datalayer project like this: Add-migration InitDb you can Import Excel Data into database or fill your database manually

+I put My own ExcelFile Here so you can use this